Contact UniSA Accommodation Services if you would like to discuss your options.

 Here are some tips to help you make a decision:

 Do not pay any money until you have thoroughly inspected the property.
 Do not pay any money unless you are satisfied that the agreement is genuine.
 Make sure that you get a receipt for money paid.
 We strongly advise against sending money overseas.
+Use the Rental Database messaging option, rather than private email.
 Here is some further advice about scams.